watmildon/HighSchoolMascotMap/icon-info.md

 * noun-jester-women-5434956 - jester women by Ayub Irawan from Noun Project (CC BY 3.0)
 * noun-kayak-156915 - Kayak by Nicolas Vicent from Noun Project (CC BY 3.0)
 * noun-kite-shield-440133 - Kite Shield by parkjisun from Noun Project (CC BY 3.0)
+* noun-kiwi-bird-4453464 - kiwi by Lars Meiertoberens from Noun Project (CC BY 3.0)
 * noun-knight-6567383 - Knight by Dimitri Lupo from Noun Project (CC BY 3.0)
 * noun-knight-helmet-440140 - Knight helmet by parkjisun from Noun Project (CC BY 3.0)
 * noun-liberty-bell-4360246 - Liberty bell by Angelica from Noun Project (CC BY 3.0)